cs3org/OCM-API/IETF-OCM-MLS.md

 an admin client, and MUST NOT change `group_ocm_address`.

-The admin set and the group membership are coupled: an entry in `admins` is only meaningful while that admin has at least one leaf in the ratchet tree.
-A Commit after whose application an admin would no longer have any leaf in the ratchet tree MUST therefore also include a GroupContextExtensions proposal deleting that admin from `admins`, and the Group Owner Server and all Member Servers MUST reject a Commit that would leave an entry in `admins` with no corresponding leaf in the tree.
+The admin set and the group membership are coupled: an entry in `admins` is only meaningful while that admin's leaf is in the ratchet tree.
+A Commit that removes an admin's leaf MUST therefore also include a GroupContextExtensions proposal deleting that admin from `admins`, and the Group Owner Server and all Member Servers MUST reject a Commit that would leave an entry in `admins` with no corresponding leaf in the tree.